 Some legal tech companies have gone beyond visible demands and began developing services that are industry or client specific.
 Some have even constructed mobile platforms for client convenience.

 For example, Legal Miner seeks to fill in the information void among state-owned enterprises on regulatory compliance.

 We also have many competitors that mostly were incubated by law firms that understand the importance of technology in the law.

 I am excited to see such a change here, as my intention in starting Legal Miner was to start a positive trend of legal tech firms in China.

 Looking to the future, how do you see the Chinese legal tech market evolving?

 The legal tech industry in China is expanding at a steady speed.

 According to new figures from Thomson Reuters, the number of patents related to legal technology, or ‘lawtech’, filed globally has risen more than fourfold over the past five years, from 202 in 2013 to 933 last year.
-More than half – 51 per cent – were filed in China last year, while 23 per cent were filed in the US and 11 per cent in South Korea.

 As China expands its financial influence internationally, law and business becomes inseparable.
 Whether it is compliance or document revision, the demand for efficient legal technology to support lawyers will become higher than ever.

 Thank you, Dr Tu, it’s very much appreciated.
 Good luck with Legal Miner.